ksabry/FIG/README.md

  To render a font you must first create a `FontRenderer` object:
  ~~~~
- FontRenderer* renderer = font.CreateRenderer(24);
+ FontRenderer* renderer = font.CreateRenderer({24});
  ~~~~
- The `24` is the size (height) that the font will be rendered.
+ The `{24}` is a FontRendererSettings struct being initialized with a single parameter, the size (height) that the font will be rendered.
 Avoid creating a lot of renderers for different sizes, and definitely avoid creating renderers every frame.
 If you need many different sizes, just create one renderer at as large a size as you will need, and scale your the transformation matrix you pass into `FontRenderer::Draw`.